 How popular is the baby name Beliza in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Beliza and check out all the blog posts that mention the name Beliza.
+Plus, check out all the blog posts that mention the name Beliza.

 Spanish parenting blog Padres Frikis reports that a baby born in Spain in July was named Goku after the protagonist of the popular Japanese manga/anime franchise Dragon Ball.